The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Acknowledgements

 Some of the data products presented herein were retrieved from the Dawn \emph{JWST} Archive (DJA).
 DJA is an initiative of the Cosmic Dawn Center, which is funded by the Danish National Research Foundation under grant No. 140.
 This work is based on observations collected at the European Southern Observatory under ESO programme ID 179.A-2005 and 198.A-2003 and on data products produced by CALET and the Cambridge Astronomy Survey Unit on behalf of the UltraVISTA consortium.

-For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.
-We would like to thank Andrea Ferrara, Gerg\"{o} Popping and Ken Duncan for useful suggestions and feedback.
+This work is based in part on observations made with the NASA/ESA/CSA James Webb Space Telescope.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+These observations are associated with programs 1063, 1324, 1345, 1433, 1963, 2079, 2282, 2561, 2727, 2732, 2736, 2738, 2756 and 2767.
+The authors acknowledge the associated teams for developing their observing programs with a zero-exclusive-access period.
+This work also utilises data from the JADES DR1 data release \citep[DOI: 10.17909/8tdj-8n28;][]{Rieke2023, eisenstein2023}.

+This work is based in part on observations obtained with the NASA/ESA Hubble Space Telescope, retrieved from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute (STScI).
+STScI is operated by the Association of Universities for Research in Astronomy, Inc. under NASA contract NAS 5-26555.

+This research used the facilities of the Canadian Astronomy Data Centre operated by the National Research Council of Canada with the support of the Canadian Space Agency.

+This work is based on observations taken by the RELICS Treasury Program (GO 14096) with the NASA/ESA HST, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.